feenkcom/gtoolkit-playground/src/GToolkit-Playground.package/GtSnippetElement.class/README.md

-I am the root element of a visual snippet representation.
+I am the root element of a visual snippet representation

-For performance reasons I implement a drawing cache